rosewoodrequiem/creator-hub/README.md

 - Store md5 hash or simular for images to prevent reuploading same file
 - load db with loading screen so that we dont have to deal with undefined

+## TODO:

+Get schedule data in a way to resolve images